Aleqsd/la-commu-discord-bot/README.md

 ## Scaleway Delivery Model

+Although production currently runs on a DigitalOcean Droplet, the project still ships with the Scaleway workflow if you want to deploy there instead.

 - Docker image is built locally (`make build`) and pushed to the Scaleway Container Registry (`make push`).
 - Serverless container (Always On) pulls `rg.fr-par.scw.cloud/la-commu-discord-bot/la-commu-discord-bot:latest` and runs the bot.
 - `PORT` exposes a lightweight health server so Scaleway health checks succeed.